 The PIC Project

 The Pragmatics, Ideology, and Contacts Project - The Prosody, Interaction Project

 An interdepartmental project at the University of Helsinki with special focus on discourse, media, contact, ideology and responsibility.
 The project organizes seminars and publishes the following series/journals: PIC-Bulletin, PIC Monographs, and PIC-Reports.

-Members of the PIC Project in addition to the PI include Pekka Kuusisto, Anna Solin, Jarno Raukko, Diana ben-Aaron, Maija Stenvall, Taija Townsend, Ville Laakso, Ulla Paatola, Minna Paananen-Porkka, Mila Engelberg, Elizabeth Peterson.
+Members of the PIC Project in addition to the PI include Pekka Kuusisto, Anna Solin, Jarno Raukko, Diana ben-Aaron, Maija Stenvall, Taija Townsend, Ville Laakso, Ulla Paatola, Minna Paananen-Porkka, Mila Engelberg, Elizabeth Peterson, Niini Vartia-Paukku.

-Within the project (or in close interaction with members of the project), several PhDs theses have been written.
+Within the project (or in close interaction with members of the project), several PhD theses have been written.
 Most of these have been published in the PIC Monographs series.

 Archived but resurfacing

 © Jan-Ola Östman 2023